 T-fal C5610264 Titanium Advanced Nonstick Thermo-Spot Heat Indicator Dishwasher Safe Cookware Fry Pan, 8-Inch (Best for Boiling Small Quantity of Water)

 This might suprise you that the best way of boiling small quantity of water is a pan.
 This pan is lightweight and holds just enough water for noodles or small bowl of soup.
-As a result, this is also the fastest way of boiling water.
+As a result, this is one of the fastest way of boiling water.
 You might even have one at your home, so there is no need to buy one.

 Best Pots For Boiling Water Thoughts